 Cancer is a growing problem in all MENA countries, currently ranking as the fourth leading cause of death in the region.
 The incidence of cancer in this region is expected to experience the highest increase among all WHO regions in the next 20 years, posing a major burden to health and development in MENA.
-In the period just prior to the spread of conflict, regional healthcare systems had begun to take preliminary steps in prioritizing cancer care within national systems.
-However, much of this progress has been stymied or even reversed as recent conflicts have presented unprecedented challenges.

 Across all four work streams, four common deliverables are embedded: